Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has officially launched after thorough testing and feedback from human testers, resulting in gameplay optimizations and a resolution of all reported issues.
+The game has officially launched after thorough testing and feedback from human testers, resulting in gameplay optimizations and a resolution of all high-priority bugs.
 All elements function correctly, and we extend our gratitude to all contributors who participated in the development process.

 **Gameplay Prototype Overview:**
 - You will interact with the game using text commands.